tumerorkun/react-leaflet-search/README.md

   inputPlaceholder="The default text in the search bar" showMarker={true}
   showPopup={false}
+  openSearchOnLoad={false}
+  closeResultsOnClick={false}
 />
 ```

+The `openSearchOnLoad` prop allows you to show the search bar instead of the search icon by default.

+The `closeResultsOnClick` prop will hide the results when you've clicked on one, which saves screen space on a dense map.
+Focussing on the search input will show the previous results again (without an extra search).

 ## Info about search input
 It has two modes: